neohiro/dnscrypt-proxy-gui/README.md

 - Open a Pull Request

 ## License
-Distributed under the ICS License, in parallel with dnscrypt-proxy itself.
+Distributed under the ISC License, in parallel with dnscrypt-proxy itself.
 See LICENSE for more information.

 ## Acknowledgments
 A huge thank you to the DNSCrypt team for creating and maintaining the incredible dnscrypt-proxy project.